HISTORY

 The years following the Second World War were dominated by rationing and building restrictions imposed because of damage to property and scarcity of all manner of supplies.
 But by the mid-1950s, restrictions were eased, and a corner-site on the edge of a proposed new housing estate was acquired from Walsall Corporation for the building of a new church, assembly rooms, and caretaker’s flat.
 Building commenced in the autumn of 1958, and the new church was dedicated by Revd Dr Sidney Berry on 26 September 1959 as Broadway Congregational Church.
 The 30 members on the roll at the church’s opening (mainly from the former Bridge Street congregation), led by Church Secretary Arthur Stephens and under the guidance of the first Minister Revd Hilary Wilson, had by 1971 built Broadway into a thriving fellowship of 93 members, which had raised the money to build not only a manse but also the adjacent church hall.

-At this time, a very significant change occurred, the effect of which is still keenly felt by many “life-long” Congregationalists.
+At this time, a very significant change occurred, the effect of which is still keenly felt by many life-long Congregationalists.
 This was the formation, in 1972, of the United Reformed Church from the merging of the Congregational Church in England & Wales with the Presbyterian Church of England.
-A major consequence was that much of the “independence” so valued by our forebears was lost, as control of local property and aspects of church doctrine, finance & governance was handed over to regional “provinces” of the URC, more recently restyled as Synods.
+A major consequence was that much of the 'independence' so valued by our forebears was lost, as control of local property and aspects of church doctrine, finance & governance was handed over to regional 'provinces' of the URC, later restyled as 'synods'.

 Meanwhile, the large and ageing Wednesbury Road buildings were becoming increasingly burdensome to maintain.
 In 1973, they were demolished and replaced by the smaller Glebe Centre, with the rest of the site redeveloped to accommodate an office block.
 In October 1993, the remaining members of Glebe Centre URC moved to join the congregation at Broadway, constituting the church as we know it today, which retains responsibility for the Glebe Centre site.

-In 2010, the present Walsall URC pastorate was formed comprising Broadway and the town's other two United Reformed churches, Blakenall & Hatherton.
+In 2010, a Walsall URC pastorate was formed comprising Broadway and the town's other two United Reformed churches, Blakenall & Hatherton.
 All three were served by a single Minister, with a combined membership of about 150.
+From 2017, there was a prolonged interregnum, during which Hatherton URC sadly closed.
+A new URC pastorate was formed in 2024 covering Walsall & West Birmingham, with Revds Andrew & Sally Willett as Ministers of the six churches.